JDASoftwareGroup/kartothek/docs/getting_started.rst

 =============================

 We want to store this DataFrame now as a dataset.
+Therefore, we first need to connect to a storage location.

+We define a store factory as a callable which contains the storage information.
-Therefore, we first need to connect to a storage location. ``kartothek`` can write to any location that fulfills the `simplekv.KeyValueStore interface`_.
-We use `storefact`_ in this example to construct such a store for the local filesystem.
+We will use `storefact`_ in this example to construct such a store factory for the local filesystem (``hfs://`` indicates we are using the local filesystem and what follows is the filepath).

 .. ipython:: python